The Ghosts of Motley Hall

 V for Vendetta movie review by Steve Hart.

-In this deep-dive review, I revisit V for Vendetta – the powerful political action thriller based on the graphic novel by Alan Moore and David Lloyd.
-Set in a dystopian UK ruled by a totalitarian regime, the film explores themes of freedom, resistance, and the power of ideas.
-Join me as I break down the
+In this deep-dive review – and my only video to be demonetised by YouTube – I revisit V for Vendetta – the powerful political action thriller based on the graphic novel by Alan Moore and David Lloyd.
+Set in a dystopian UK ruled by a totalitarian regime, the film explores themes of freedom, resistance, and

 V for Vendetta movie review Read More »